 Financial aid is awarded to non-U.S. citizens on a case-by-case basis, taking into consideration both academic merit and financial need.

-Many of our international students seek financial support or sponsorship from extended family, their home church or other groups willing to invest in their academic potential.
+Complete and submit the Affidavit of Support along with supporting financial documentation for need based aid.
+In addition, many of our international students seek financial support or sponsorship from extended family, their home church or other groups willing to invest in their academic potential.

 No. Messiah College does not provide loans to any students as a form of financial aid.
 Students who receive loans as part of their aid package either qualify for loans from the U.S. government (students who are U.S. citizens or U.S. permanent residents) or apply for private loans from financial institutions.